MEL - TYO

 The average price of all round-trip flights from Melbourne Airport to Tokyo clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Tokyo on a Sunday and more expensive on a Saturday.
-On your return trip to Melbourne Airport (Tullamarine), you should consider flying back on a Tuesday, and avoid Fridays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Tokyo on a Monday and more expensive on a Saturday.
+On your return trip to Melbourne Airport (Tullamarine), you should consider flying back on a Thursday, and avoid Saturdays for better deals.

 What is the cheapest month to fly from Melbourne Airport to Tokyo?